systechafrica/NASSIT-Documentation/docs/src/videotutorials/index.md

 title: User Interface (UI) Walkthrough
 ---

-### FundMaster UI Navigation
+### FundMaster UI

-This category of videos shows how to navigate various user interfaces (UI) in FundMaster Xc:
+This category of videos shows how to navigate the UI in FundMaster Xc:

 <div class="videos-grid">
   <div v-for="video in videos" :key="video.id" class="video-item">